- Series A funding can be transformational for business growth — as long as you seize the opportunity to hire the right talent.

 “A lot changes with having resources, right?”
 Oren says.
 "The company was growing at 10x year-over-year when we raised our Series A funding and the pace has continued to accelerate from there, across all key metrics."

 Now Oren is laser-focused on expanding Versatile's customer base and embedding its technology more deeply with existing customers including construction giants like Turner, Gilbane, Swinerton, Pepper Construction and Clark Pacific.

 CraneView's machine learning-powered software gives general contractors real-time planning and job scheduling insights, promising to make sure projects can be completed faster, on budget and with greater health and safety regulations and protections.
-So far, every pilot has turned into a revenue-generating customer, as site superintendents and project teams discover the insights the company’s product supplies, Oren says.
+So far, every pilot has turned into a revenue-generating customer, as site superintendents and project teams discover the insights the company’s product supplies.

 "We are geared toward getting CraneView on every crane in America," Oren says.
 Facing an “enormous” market opportunity, Oren decided to put her new capital to work quickly.
 “It’s about getting ahead of the business growth that's out there," she says.

-For Oren, hiring became the number one priority, as she sought to fill positions in every department at the 50-person, then 75-person company.
+For Oren, hiring became the No. 1 priority, as she sought to fill positions in every department at the 50-person, then 75-person company.
 She went about it systematically, focusing on building out Versatile’s senior leadership team first, so that each of those leaders could then hire the right people in areas like sales, operations and customer success.